Kaninchen221/Zinet2/README.md

 	- Conan Install Debug
 	- Build Project Debug

-+ The project files will be in the build folder
++ Project files will be in the build folder

 ## FAQ
   + If you have a strange problem with the "Conan Install" step, then try "conan remove --locks" command